dansmyers/IntroToCS/Projects/2-Vignettes/2-Love_Letters.md

 ## Thoughts to Think

 Once you've finished, think about the structure of this program.
 It's kind of repetitive, isn't it?
 Also, the `if`-`elif`-`else` structure, while convenient, doesn't really scale; it's hard to work with more than about five branches at a time.
-We're going to address these problems gradually:
+We're going to address these problems over the next few weeks:

 - Functions and loops will allow us to avoid repeating nearly-identical blocks of code over and over again